datacamp/authoring/docs/courses/design/brainstorming-datasets.md

 # Step 1.7 - What datasets will you use?

-Write a list of datasets that you will use as a basis for exercises in the course, including references to their sources.
+Write a list of datasets that you will in the course, including references to their sources.

 ## Examples